nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Potential error(s):**
-- Incorrect format (e.g., no prefix):
+- Incorrect format (e.g., no prefix, duplicate prefixes):

 - The person you are trying to add already exists in your contact list: `This person already exists in your contact list`.